ShernOc/Collaborative-Blog-Frontend/README.md

 - A Use can write a many blogs, and comments on the blog.
 - Here the user can Create, Update, Get and Delete the Blogs and Comments.

+# Future:

+- Admin being the only one to add users/ and delete users
+-